 Parent and Family Resources

-Child Care Resource & Referral has for many years offered a free referral service to help parents find child care in Washington & Columbia counties.
-As of July 1, 2016 the referral service 211 will be offering these referrals services to families throughout the state of Oregon.
+Child Care Resource & Referral for many years offered a free referral service to help parents find child care.
+As of July 1, 2016 211 has been offering these referral services to families throughout the state of Oregon.
 Please call 211 or visit their website http://211info.org/ for referral assistance.
-For more information on this transition please see the letter from the Early Learning Division.

 Text: the keyword "children" to 898211